Schrader and Presta Valve — What Are the Main Differences?

 Presta vs. Schrader Valve Adapter: Do You Need One?

-Additionally, it could be beneficial for road cyclists to carry a Presta to Schrader adapter in addition to a mini pump.
+Additionally, it could be beneficial for road riders to carry a Presta to Schrader adapter in addition to a mini pump.
 The reason is that it’s hard to reach high tire pressure (~100 psi) with a mini pump, so an adapter would allow you to do so with an air compressor at a service station.
+But this also depends on the type of pump.

 Can You Use a Wrong Tube in Your Tire?